valmat/LedMatrix/README.md

 void set(const uint8_t arr[]);
 ```

-In the list of arguments you can see here the types of `Row`, `Col` and `buint8_t`.
+In the list of arguments you can see here the types `Row`, `Col` and `buint8_t`.
 Do not be alarmed.
 They were introduced for convenience.
-What they can do for you I will write below.
+What they can do for you I will write [below](#syntactic-sugar).
 In the meantime, you need to know that these types are automatically converted to numbers such as `uint8_t` and back.
 In fact, these types are the `uint8_t` + a little sugar.
 Then the record `matrix.on(3, 5);` is absolutely correct.

-I will not describe use of all the setters, because their naming and prototypes speak for themselves.
+I will not describe use of all these setters, because their naming and prototypes speak for themselves.

 More focus on two.
 ```c